CLIMAAX/crabook/crabook/resources/FAQ.md

 :::{dropdown} <img src="../images/icon_s/icon_s_floods.png" class="hazard-icon"> Can I use the maps for the future hazard of the river floods workflow to assess damages?

+Technically, yes.
-Technically yes, but the data resolution is too coarse for us to give a recommendation to use them in the damage assessment.
+However, the data resolution is too coarse for us to give a recommendation to use them in the damage assessment.

-We instead suggest to consider damage estimation approaches based on the high-resolution historical data, e.g., by considering scenarios like "what if the 20 year return period today becomes the 10 year return period tomorrow?" and evaluating the likelyhood of these scenarios based on the coarser-resolution future data.
+We instead suggest to consider damage estimation approaches based on the high-resolution historical data, e.g., by considering scenarios like "what if the 20 year return period today becomes the 10 year return period tomorrow?".
+The likelihood of such scenarios can then be evaluated based on the coarser-resolution future data.
 :::

 :::{dropdown} <img src="../images/icon_s/icon_s_floods.png" class="hazard-icon"> When multiple rivers flow through my area of interest should I consider them together or separately in the river flooding workflow?

-In the workflow and flood maps used as input to the workflow they are considered together.
+In the workflow and the flood maps used as input to the workflow they are considered together.
 However, for a more detailed analysis it could indeed be interesting to look at each river's catchment separately.

 This can be implemented, e.g., by clipping the area of interest based on the shape of the catchment (https://github.com/CLIMAAX/FLOODS/issues/8).
 :::